Healthcare in India: Effectiveness

 The effectiveness of public-private partnerships in healthcare is hotly disputed.
 Critics of PPP are concerned of its presentation as a cure-all solution, by which the health infrastructure can be improved.
 Proponents of PPP claim that these partnerships take advantage of existing infrastructure in order to provide care for the underprivileged.

 The results of the PPP in the states of Maharashtra and West Bengal show that all three of these programs are effective when used in combination with federal health services.
 They assist in filling the gap between outreach and affordability in India.
 However, even with these programs, high out-of-pocket payments for non-medical expenses are still deterring people from healthcare access.
 Thus, scholars state that these programs need to be expanded across India.

 A case study of tuberculosis control in rural areas, in which PPP was utilized showed limited effectiveness; while the program was moderately effective, a lack of accountability forced the program to shut down.
 Similar issues in accountability were seen by the parties involved within other PPP schemes.
 Facilitators and private practitioners, when asked about PPP, identified lack of state support, in the form of adequate funding, and a lack of coordination, as primary reasons why PPP ventures are unsuccessful.

 In the most successful PPP ventures, the World Health Organization found that the most prominent factor, aside from financial support, was ownership of the project by state and local governments.
 It was found that programs sponsored by the state governments were more effective in achieving health goals than programs set by national governments.

 India has set up a National Telemedicine Taskforce by the Health Ministry of India, in 2005, paved way for the success of various projects like the ICMR-AROGYASREE, NeHA and VRCs.
 Telemedicine also helps family physicians by giving them easy access to speciality doctors and helping them in close monitoring of patients.
 Different types of telemedicine services like store and forward, real-time and remote or self-monitoring provides various educational, healthcare delivery and management, disease screening and disaster management services all over the globe.
 Even though telemedicine cannot be a solution to all the problems, it can surely help decrease the burden of the healthcare system to a large extent.
+Recently Dr Edmond Fernandes, Director, Edward & Cynthia Institute of Public Health stated that Public Health must find a place in the National Classification of Occupations 2015 in India to boost the health sector.